top of page

 leaf damaged by leaf miners

 Leaf miners are notorious garden pests that burrow through leaves, leaving a trail of damage in their wake.
-These pests aren’t a single species but rather larvae of various insects, such as flies, beetles, and moths, which feed on the tissue inside plant leaves.
+These pests aren’t a single species but rather larvae of various insects, such as flies, beetles, and moths, which feed on the plant tissue inside plant leaves.
 The damage caused by leaf miners can weaken plants, reduce photosynthesis, and make them more susceptible to diseases.
 For gardeners seeking a natural and safe solution to combat leaf miners, diatomaceous earth (DE) has emerged as an effective and eco-friendly option.
 In this blog post, we'll explore how diatomaceous earth works, how to apply it against leaf miners, and why it’s a beneficial alternative to traditional pesticides.

 What is Diatomaceous Earth?